LemesoftNostalgic/sprint-o-matic/README.md

 There are three different categories of maps in Sprint-O-Matic.

 **Infinite Oulu** is an automatically generated city-block-map, different map every time.
 The Infinite Oulu is also an internal system of the Sprint-O-Matic application.
-See the previous image for an example.

 ![Sprint-O-Matic gameplay with a Barcelona map by Jyrki Leskelä](/doc/Barcelona.png)